marco-amorim/marco-amorim/README.md

 ### What I'm working on 🔧

-- 👨🏻‍💻 Studying the React.js + React-Native + Node.js stack
+- 👨🏻‍💻 Learning and creating projects with Firebase and Next.js
 - 🔥 Creating cool and responsive applications at [@Unimed](https://www.linkedin.com/company/unimeddobrasil/)

 ### Find me elsewhere 🌎